adamalston/overwatch/README.md

     -   Engineering Challenge
         -   Dockerizing each monitoring platform meant that the metrics needed to be pulled from a local server instead of the platforms themselves.

--   [x] Alertmanager support
+-   [x] Alertmanager Support

     -   Setup the Alertmanager config in [alertmanager.yml](alertmanager/alertmanager.yml) to meet your needs.
 Configurable options include email alerts, SMS messages, and more.

--   Automate from frontend to backend
+-   Automate

-    -   Currently, both pieces work on their own with manual entry to AWS
+    -   Currently, the frontend and backend work on their own with manual entry for AWS.
+Automate the entire setup process connecting the frontend to the backend.

+-   Dashboard
--   Create a more robust dashboard
+    -   Create a more robust dashboard.

 </details>